rory-stock/300dtd-website-assessment/Development.md

 ![Code snippet screenshot](<images/Screenshot 2024-05-30.png>)

-> Replace this text with any user feedback / comments
+> No user feedback relevant for this.

-Replace this text with notes describing how you acted upon the user feedback: made changes to design, etc.

 ### Friday 31st May

-Working on site flow using excalidraw
+Working on site flow using excalidraw.

 Started designing how the user will navigate between pages, and making sure that there are no dead ends in the site. <br>
 This is only the user interface, I still need to make an admin interface to allow for uploading and managing the site.

 ![Excalidraw screenshot](images/image.png)

-> Replace this text with any user feedback / comments

-Replace this text with notes describing how you acted upon the user feedback: made changes to design, etc.
+> Users happy with site flow at the moment, as the site progresses this may get modified slightly, but the site does not demand a particularly complex layout.
+I will however get user more user feedback for when I design the admin interface.

 ### Friday 31st May

 Database design with DrawSQL

 Started designing the database for the website.
 I may need to add more tables to the Image EXIF data table as I am not sure how many filters I will want.
+Admin accounts/security still need to be added.

 ![Draw SQL screenshot](images/image1.png)

-> Replace this text with any user feedback / comments

-Replace this text with notes describing how you acted upon the user feedback: made changes to design, etc.
+> No particularly relevant user feedback, just making sure that any relevant image IPTC/copyright data is included in the database.

 ### Friday 31st May